snowman-repos/book/project_managers/README.md

 Static assets are served through a content delivery network

-Better yet is to use a virtual machine, managed with a tool such as Vagrant.
-If you’re interested in learning more about that, we have an article on that subject later in the series.

 ### Testing & Deployment Solutions

 A critical capability is being able to automatically test and deploy the service so that new features can be added often and easily put into production.